iandriver/ips17-BU3-single-cell/README.md

 in the paper "Prospective isolation and single cell profiling of NKX2-1+/CD47+ human lung progenitors derived from pluripotent stem cells"

+Interactive version of the monocle data can be found here: https://iandriver.shinyapps.io/ips17-bu3_single_cell_data/

 Instructions
 -----
 Clone or download this repository and move working directory there: